ibm-cloud-architecture/build-to-manage/README.md

 The “Build to Manage” approach includes the following aspects:

 -	HealthCheck API
 -	Log Format and Catalog
+-  Monitoring and metrics
 -	Deployment correlation
 -	Distributed Tracing
 -	Topology Information